janelia-flyem/assignment-manager/README.md

 ## Deployment

+After installing on the production server, set up the environment for Docker.
+Rename env_template to .env, and change any calues enclosed in angle brackets.

-After installing on the production server, take the following steps to start the system:
+Take the following steps to start the system:
 ```
 cd /opt/flask/assignment-responder
+docker-compose up
 sudo systemctl start gunicorn
 sudo systemctl start nginx
 ```